microsoft/rnx-kit/README.md

   of the core team will then close the associated pull request.
 - The RFC may be accepted after the final comment period.
 A core team member will then assign an id number to the RFC, create a matching issue in `rnx-kit`, and merge the RFC pull request.
-The RFC is now "active".

 ## Accepted RFC lifecycle

-Once the RFC becomes "active", anyone may implement it and submit their work as a pull request to the `rnx-kit` repo.
+Once the RFC is accepted, anyone may implement it and submit their work as a pull request to the `rnx-kit` repo.
 While it is not necessary that the author of the RFC write the implementation, it is by far the most effective way to see an RFC through to completion.
 Authors should not expect other developers to take on the responsibility of implementing their accepted proposal.

-Becoming "active" is not a rubber stamp, and in particular does not mean a pull request will ultimately be merged.
+Becoming accepted is not a rubber stamp, and in particular does not mean a pull request will ultimately be merged.
 Instead, it means that the core team has agreed to the RFC in principle and is amenable to merging it.
-Further, the fact that the RFC is "active" implies nothing about what priority is assigned to its implementation, nor whether anyone is currently working on it.
+Further, the fact that the RFC is accepted implies nothing about what priority is assigned to its implementation, nor whether anyone is currently working on it.

 Once accepted, an RFC should not be substantially changed.
 Only minor amendments